griffio/griffio.github.io/_posts/2021-07-14-Kill-It-With-Fire-Review.md

 The printed book also contains index pages

-Subtitled with Manage aging computer systems and future proof modern ones
+Subtitled with "Manage aging computer systems and future proof modern ones"

-There are ten chapters broken down into useful detailed sections by page numbers
+There are ten chapters broken down into useful detailed sections by page number

 ---

 **How to survive a legacy apocalypse?**

-This book is about maintaining mature systems instead of any scorched earth approach as the title may imply.
-The book doesn't actually adovocate for destroying legacy systems, rather identifying making value additions to them over time.
-This is a book mainly about large legacy projects
+The book doesn't actually adovocate for destroying legacy systems, implementing a scorched earth approach as the title states - rather it's about identifying and adding value to them over time.
+This is a book mainly about large legacy projects and about cultivating mature systems that can be maintained.

 **Legacy systems** exist in Organisations because they are successful and contemporary systems are not offering equivalent value where as systems that are not used can simply be turned off

-**The main contents** of the book are engineering transformation strategies that can be applied to Organisations of People with these questions
+**The main contents** of the book are engineering transformation strategies that can be applied to Organisations with these questions
 What the stages are?
 What the problems and messes are?
-What solutions can be applied?
+What the solutions are?
 What the costs are?

-Thought exercises around the above questions
+The book provides thought exercises around the above questions

 In this book, there are no code snippets or specific techniques for programming languages - such a book, for example would be [Working Effectively with Legacy Code](https://www.oreilly.com/library/view/working-effectively-with/0131177052/)